xenago/win-scripts/3d/README.md

       2. `Video` section > `3D Mode` tab > select `Enable H.264 MVC 3D Decoder`
       3. For `3D Video Mode`, select `Auto enable 3D Video Mode`
       4. In the `Output (Screen)` dropdown, select `NVIDIA 3D Vision`
+      5. Exclusive fullscreen may be required, especially with shutter glasses, so in the `Fullscreen exclusive mode` dropdown select `Enable: Fastest`
-    * However, in some cases it appears necessary to use the [Nvidia Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector/releases)
+    * In some cases it appears necessary to use the [Nvidia Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector/releases)
       1. Select the `DaumPot Player` profile
       2. Click the `A+` button and navigate to `C:\Program Files\DAUM\PotPlayer\PotPlayerMini64.exe` to add it to the profile
       3. In section `7 - Stereo`, set `Stereo - Enable` to `0x00000001 WKS_STEREO_SUPPORT_ON`

-6. Exit PotPlayer, enable 3D in 3D Fix Manager (the display should switch to 3D mode at this point), start PotPlayer back up and it should support 3D output with MVC-encoded content in ISO and MKV form.
+4. Exit PotPlayer, enable 3D in 3D Fix Manager (the display should switch to 3D mode at this point), start PotPlayer back up and it should support 3D output with MVC-encoded content in ISO and MKV form.
 It will also support playing SBS/OU format content output in frame-packed format via 3D Vision.
-Playback in exclusive full-screen mode may be required to activate 3D.

 ### Nvidia 3D Vision 2 Glasses Configuration

-This section is for use with the glasses kit, on an unsupported monitor.
+It is possible to use the shutter glasses kit with display models not advertised with official 3D support.
+My test setup is as follows:

 * Glasses kit model: `Nvidia 3D Vision 2 Wireless Glasses Kit (942-11431-0007-001)`
 * Monitor: `Acer XB271HU bmiprz` (IPS version)